spdx/spdx-spec/README.md

 ## Prerequisites

-You have to [Node.js](https://nodejs.org) installed on your machine.
-If you don't have it yet installed please follow these [installation instrucions](https://nodejs.org/en/download/package-manager/).
+You have to [MkDocs](http://mkdocs.org) installed on your machine.
+If you don't have it yet installed please follow these [installation instrucions](http://www.mkdocs.org/#installation).

-The SPDX specification is written in MarkDown and HTML, PDF, ePUB, Mobipocket versions can be generated using [Gulp](https://gulpjs.com) and [GitBook](https://www.gitbook.com/).
-Note in order to generate PDF, ePUB, Mobipocket you have to install Callibre using these [instructions](https://toolchain.gitbook.com/ebook.html).

-    # Install via npm document build toochain
-    $ npm install -g gitbook-cli gulp

-    # Install all dependencies (GitBook + plugins, build tools, etc)
-    $ npm install

-## Building HTML, PDF, ePUB, Mobipocket
+## Building HTML

-    # Commands to build or publish the specification
+    # Execute built-in dev-server that lets you preview the specification
+    $ mkdocs serve

+    # Building static HTML site
-    $ gulp
+    $ mkdocs build

-    Usage
-      gulp [TASK] [OPTIONS...]

-    Available tasks
-      all        Generate all documument versions.
-      epub       Generate ePUB in ./build/
-      help       Display this help text.
-      html       Generate HTML website in ./build/
-      mobi       Generate Mobipocket in ./build/
-      pdf        Generate PDF in ./build/
-      publish    Publish HTML to GitHub pages.
-      webserver  Open a web browser to webserver and will rebuild HTML on file change.